Grow Gorgeous Gerbera Daisy Flowers in Your GardenTips for planting, caring for, and using with these bright and cheerful summer flowers.

 Gerberas grow best in areas that receive plenty of sunlight (at least 6 hours a day), but they don’t like intense heat.
 In warmer climates, plant them in a spot that provides some afternoon shade.

 Plant in compost-rich, well-drained, slightly acidic soil (pH of 5.5 to 6.5).
 Good soil drainage is important to avoid crown and root rot.
-If you have heavy clay soil, consider growing your gerberas in containers.
+If you have heavy clay soil, consider growing your gerberas in containers with a high-quaility potting mix.

 Growing from starter plants: